SupuniJayasinghe/basic-image-processing/README.md

 # Basic Image Processing

 This repository contains implementations of basic image processing operations using Python, OpenCV, and NumPy.
-These tasks were completed as part of the EC7212 – Computer Vision and Image Processing course.

----

 ## 🧠 Tasks Overview